atrgz/starbucks_capstone/README.md

 - amount: (numeric) money spent in "transaction"
 - reward: (numeric) money gained from "offer completed"
 - time: (numeric) hours after start of test

+**Starbucks_Capstone_notebook.ipynb**
+Jupyter notebook with calculations and visualizations needed for the analysis.

 ## Licensing, Authors and Acknowledgments